-- Have completed a scholarly research paper in the time period spanning May, 2012 – May, 2013.
+Have completed a scholarly research paper in the time period spanning May, 201

 May include, but are not limited to, papers written for a class or journal notes.
 Work product generated through summer or other employment will not be accepted

 Must be a minimum of 10 pages in length

-- Must be written in proper Bluebook format
+Must be written in proper Bluebook format

 Must be properly footnoted

 Applications must be submitted via email to

 Entries must be accompanied by

 The author's name, law school year, degree anticipated, and contact information.

-Submissions are now being accepted for the 2012-2013 period.
-Papers will be accepted on an ongoing basis through May 1, 2013.
+5 period.
+Papers will be accepted on an ongoing basis through May 1, 201

-A panel composed of five Research Services Librarians will judge submissions based on how well they demonstrate the following:
+A panel composed of Research Services Librarians will judge submissions based on how well they demonstrate the following:

 Sophistication, originality, or unusual depth or breadth in the use of research materials, including, but not limited to, print resources, electronic search engines and databases, primary and secondary legal resources, interdisciplinary resources, and empirical resources

-- Exceptional innovation in research strategy, including the ability to locate, select, and evaluate research materials with discretion
+Exceptional innovation in research strategy, including the ability to locate, select, and evaluate research materials with discretion

-- Skillful synthesis of research results into a comprehensive scholarly analysis
+Skillful synthesis of research results into a comprehensive scholarly analysis

 Funding for the Cornell Law Library Prize for Exemplary Student Research is provided by an endowment given to the Law Library by Barbara Cantwell in honor of her late husband, Robert Cantwell, a 1956 graduate of Cornell Law School.